-When life gets difficult or confusing, it can be hard to know where to turn.
-Finding the right person to listen (and not judge you) can feel almost impossible.
+When life gets difficult, it can be hard to know where to turn.
+Finding the right person to listen and not judge can feel almost impossible.

-My psychotherapy & counselling practice is very close to Ealing Broadway station and easily accessible from most areas of West London, including Ealing, Hanwell, Acton, Greenford, Brentford, Chiswick and Shepherds Bush.
+My psychotherapy & counselling practice is in central Ealing and easily accessible from most areas of West London, including Hanwell, Acton, Greenford, Brentford, Chiswick and Shepherds Bush.

 anxiety (including generalised anxiety disorder)